OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:power}
 $$

 The power law model is used for fractal or scale-invariant processes, where the semivariogram increases as a power of the lag distance.
-This model does not have a finite sill and is appropriate for phenomena that do not exhibit a clear range.[^goovaerts]
+This model does not have a finite sill and is appropriate for phenomena that do not exhibit a clear range. {cite:p}`goovaerts_1997`

 ---